Statement of Financial Accountability

 Independent and Competent Audit Process

-The Michigan 4-H Foundation, as a non-profit organization with assets exceeding $7.5 million, annually undergoes an independent audit process.
+The Michigan 4-H Foundation, as a non-profit organization, annually undergoes an independent audit process.
 Currently, this process is managed by the foundation’s finance committee.

 Responsibilities of Auditors